Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_4.md

 The high input impedance of the common-collector configuration matches high impedance sources.
 A crystal or ceramic microphone is one such high impedance source.
 The common-base arrangement is sometimes used in RF (radio frequency) circuits to match a low impedance source, for example, a 50 Ω coaxial cable feed.
 For moderate impedance sources, the common-emitter is a good match.
 An example is a dynamic microphone.

 The output impedances of the three basic configurations are listed in @fig:03486.
 The moderate output impedance of the common-emitter configuration helps make it a popular choice for general use.
 The Low output impedance of the common-collector is put to good use in impedance matching, for example, tranformerless matching to a 4 Ohm speaker.
 There do not appear to be any simple formulas for the output impedances.
-However, R. Victor Jones develops expressions for output resistance. [\[RVJ\]](#RVJ.bibitem)
+However, R. Victor Jones develops expressions for output resistance. @RVJ

 ![](media/03486.png){ #fig:03486 width=75% }

-_Amplifier characteristics, adapted from GE Transistor Manual, Figure 1.21.[\[GET\]](#GET.bibitem)_
+_Amplifier characteristics, adapted from GE Transistor Manual, Figure 1.21.@GET_

 - **REVIEW:**
 - See @fig:03486.